Symptoms of urge incontinence

-When your bladder is functioning normally, the bladder muscle is generally relaxed while the bladder fills.
+When your bladder is functioning normally, the muscle is generally relaxed while the bladder fills.
 When it gets to about 50% full, you may start to feel an urge to use the toilet.
-Once you have felt the need to go urinate, you still have some time to get to the bathroom before your bladder is so full it starts to leak.
+Once you have felt the need to urinate, you still have some time to get to the loo before your bladder starts to leak.

 These conditions may cause urge incontinence:

-- UTI’s (urinary tract infections)
+- UTIs (urinary tract infections)

 - Multiple sclerosis